whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 ## Healthy Cultures: When Solidarity is a Normal Way of Life

-What is it like when solidarity is not blocked by selfish and powerful people, but just a normal way of life?
+Many people have dreamed of revolution, but too few revolutionaries have studied healthy cultures and learned what it would take to generate a society of mutual respect, spiritual strength and courageous solidarity.
+Without this understanding, too many revolutions merely exchange one ruling class for another.

+Fortunately, I have found two helpful case studies from people who have successfully created healthy cultures.
+This chapter describes the Haudenosaunee, and the book _One Disease One Cure_ also explores the Zapatistas in detail.

-The Haudenosaunee offer an example.
-Approximately 1,000 years ago, several nations were at war and suffering from seemingly endless violence.
-Finally they came together and decided to create a Confederacy of nations that would ensure a lasting peace.
-This became known as the Haudenosaunee Confederacy, which has survived as a healthy culture for over 900 years now.
+Long ago, several nations in eastern North America were at war and suffering from seemingly endless violence.
+Finally they came together and decided to create a confederacy that would ensure a lasting peace.
+This became known as the Haudenosaunee Confederacy, also known as the Iroqouis, which has survived as a healthy culture for over 900 years now.

-In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that has allowed them to maintain a respectful way of life among the people, and between the people and the Earth.
+In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth.

 It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for so long, but I believe six elements in particular have many lessons to teach.